PaloAltoNetworks/terraform-azurerm-swfw-modules/modules/virtual_network_gateway/README.md

                             the use of aad_tenant, aad_audience and aad_issuer.
 - `vpn_auth_types`        - (`list(string)`, optional, defaults to `null`) list of the vpn authentication types for the virtual network gateway.
 The supported values are AAD, Radius and Certificate.
+- `custom_routes`         - (`map`, optional, defaults to `{}`) a map defining custom routes.
+Each route is a list of address blocks reserved for this Virtual Network (in CIDR notation).
+Keys in this map are only to identify the CIDR blocks, values are lists of the actual address blocks.

 Type: